-GLDAS runs its 1-D land surface models on vegetation-based tiles to simulate variability below the scale of the model grid squares.
+GLDAS runs its one dimensional land surface models on vegetation-based tiles to simulate variability below the scale of the model grid squares.
 A tile is not tied to a specific location within the grid square.
 Instead, each tile represents the area covered by a given vegetation type.
-The maximum number of tiles per grid square is determined by the user.
-A high resolution MODIS land cover dataset is the basis for designating tile space.
+A high resolution land cover dataset at 1 km resolution is the basis for designating tile space.
 In GLDAS2, different land cover classification schemes are used depending on the land surface model.

-The land cover in GLDAS2/Noah version 3.3 is based on a 30 arc second MODIS vegetation data that uses modified IGBP classification scheme (see details).
-The predominant vegetation type in each 1/4 grid square is shown below.
+The land cover in GLDAS2/Noah is based on a 30 arc second MODIS vegetation data that uses modified IGBP classification scheme (see details).
+The predominant vegetation type in each 0.25 degree grid square is shown below.